John-Jumper/Upside-MD/README.md

 To get the precise version of Upside needed for the side chain free energy paper, just do `git checkout sidechain_paper`.
-Note that you should ignore the rest of this README, and consult README.md after checking out the tagged version.
+Note that you should ignore the rest of this ignore, and consult `README.md` after checking out the tagged version.
 The compile or run instructions may be different between the versions.

 External users of Upside are encourage to tag the version used in their work